 As an Amazon Associate, I earn from qualifying purchases.

 Follow this step-by-step tutorial to learn how simple Canning Stewed Tomatoes can be.
-A key ingredient for so many comfort foods, canning crushed tomatoes is a recipe that can be pressure canned or done via water bath canning.
+A key ingredient for so many comfort foods, canned crushed tomatoes is an easy recipe that can be pressure canned or done via water bath canning.

 three jars of canned stewed tomatoes with fresh tomatoes and herbs